 Cranberry River - Webster, Pocahontas and Nicholas counties

-- Area 1 4.3-mile section from the junction of the North and South forks downstream to the low water bridge at Dogway Fork.
-Access by foot on National Forest Route 76 from the Cranberry Glades parking area. - Area 2 Nicholas County 1.2-mile section from the Woodbine Recreation Area downstream to Camp Splinter (Jakeman Run).
-Access by National Forest Route 76 from Richwood.
+4.3-mile section from the junction of the North and South forks downstream to the low water bridge at Dogway Fork.
+Access by foot on National Forest Route 76 from the Cranberry Glades parking area.